Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Experiments and Results

 \subsubsection{Evaluation on Polyp Segmentation}

 As reported in Table~\ref{tab:kvasir_glas_metrics}, Phi-SegNet achieves the best segmentation performance on the Kvasir-SEG dataset, with an IoU of 84.96\%, F1-score of 92.24\%, and the lowest ASSD of 1.7547.
-Compared to the second-best model, CPFNet, which records 81.62\% IoU and 90.33\% F1-score, our model offers an improvement of +3.34\% in IoU and +1.91\% in F1, while further reducing ASDD by 1.1506.
+Compared to the second-best model, CPFNet, which records 81.62\% IoU and 90.33\% F1-score, our model offers an improvement of +3.34\% in IoU and +1.91\% in F1, while reducing ASSD by 1.1506.

 The visual assessment in Fig.~\ref{fig:qualitative_result}(e)--(f) further corroborates these findings for the polyp segmentation task.
 Both samples present challenging cases with polyps occupying most of the field of view and showing minimal morphological separation from the surrounding mucosa.
 Specifically, the boundary between the distal margin of the polyp and the mucosal fold appears visually continuous, leading to MEW-UNet and Twin-SegNet undersegmenting along the right lateral borders whereas TransAttUNet introduces significant spatial leakage along the edges.
 Phi-SegNet, however, produces more restrained and anatomically plausible masks with superior localization and refined boundary adherence, effectively resolving structural ambiguities under low-contrast conditions.